L carrier: Applications

-L-carrier also carried the first television network connections, though the later microwave radio relay system soon became more important for this purpose.
-Type L-3 was used for a short time for coast-to-coast network television feeds, but the advent of NTSC color was the cause for the move to Type TD microwave radio.
-The tube repeaters of the L-3 added too much group delay to the baseband broadcast signal for the cables to be of much use to broadcasters, and "L-pipes" weren't used for broadcast television much as around 1964.
+L carrier also carried the first television network connections, though the later microwave transmission system soon became more important for this purpose.
+Type L-3 was used for a short time for coast-to-coast network television feeds, but the advent of NTSC color was the cause for the move to Type TD microwave transmission.
+The tube repeaters of the L-3 added too much group delay to the baseband broadcast signal for the cables to be of much use to broadcasters, and "L-pipes" weren't used for broadcast television much after around 1964.

 A variant of the 1950s L-3 system was designed in the early 1960s to provide for land line connections between key military command and control facilities in the United States.
 Starting with L-3I (improved) the system was upgraded to be able to withstand nuclear attack.
 The system consisted of over 100 main stations and 1000 individual repeater vaults.
 The main stations had emergency power systems, blast doors, and accommodations for staff for a two-week post-attack period.
 Nuclear early warning systems, blast detection, and other emergency services were generally provided by redundant underground and microwave circuits in case one failed.

 Obsolescence

-In the late 1970s and early 1980s, the L-carrier system was determined to be redundant with the advance of satellite and fiber-optic communication.
+In the late 1970s and early 1980s, the L carrier system was determined to be redundant with the advance of satellite and fiber-optic communication.
 A few cables were upgraded to T-4 and T-5 instead of L-5, but most were never upgraded past L-4 due to advancement of technology.
 Generally, the advancement of glass fiber and laser technology made copper coaxial cable obsolete for all long haul carrier service, as Western Electric had fielded the FT Series G single-mode fiber cable system by 1984.